Gabriel J. Martín

 Gabriel José Martín Martín (San Fernando, July 12, 1971) is a Spanish gay and intersex psychologist, writer and activist.

 Personal life

-When he was born, Gabriel J. Martín was assigned a female sex due to the appearance of his genitals.
+Gabriel J. Martín was assigned female at birth due to the appearance of his genitals.
 He was named Patricia and raised as a girl, although he never felt like one.
-However, when he reached adolescence, he began to develop hair and a beard due to the fact that he possessed internal testicles.
+However, when he reached adolescence, he began to develop male pattern of body hair and a beard, caused by internal testicles.
 At the age of 18, doctors determined that he was born with intersex genitalia and that he actually had hypospadias instead of a vagina.

 After beginning a life as a man, he began a relationship with a woman.
 Although over time he realized that he was not heterosexual, breaking the relationship and moving to Barcelona, where he still resides at present.
 Martin has said that he would have had a better life if he had been operated on at birth.